 In general, the legislative framework in Cameroon offers a fair protection of Human rights.
 The framework was reinforced in 2007 with the entrance into force of the Criminal Procedure Code.
 A new disposal offering better protection regarding detention conditions is now enforceable: habeas corpus, restriction of the scope of preventive detention and custody and a new bill instituting judicial assistance in 2009.
 A national Action Plan for the Promotion and the Protection of Human Rights in Cameroon intends to enhance Access to Justice and the Protection of detained persons’ rights (2015-2019) The Bill 2016-7 (12th July 2016) created new alternative sentences and penalties in the Criminal Code to fight bad detention conditions and prison overcrowding.
 So far, the Bill is not enforceable.

-In this context, vulnerable people’s rights such as the LGBTI community, women and children remains at risk.
+In this context, vulnerable people’s rights such as the LGBTI community, women and children remain at risk.

 RECAJUD aims at reinforcing the capacities of members of the entire judicial system to protect and enforce detained persons’ rights.
-It particularly targets vulnerable people and the promotion of alternative sentence and penalty.
+It particularly targets vulnerable people and the promotion of alternative sentences and penalties.

 Hence, RECAJUD project has two main focus: